IsotopeC/msAI/docs/examples/basics.rst

 This set is structured as a dataframe.
 Creating a `.MSfileSet` does not import the MS data into memory.
 Rather, it provides a quick view of the MS data files available for use.
-The next *Samples* example demonstrates how this MS file set is used to create a `.SampleSet` and access the underlying MS data.
+The next *Sample Sets* example demonstrates how this MS file set is used to create a `.SampleSet` and access the underlying MS data.